Edith Morley

 Edith Julia Morley, OBE (13 September 1875–18 January 1964) was a literary scholar and activist.
 She was the main twentieth century editor of the works of Henry Crabb Robinson.
 She was a Professor of English Language at University College, Reading, now the University of Reading, from 1908 to 1940, making her the first woman to be appointed to a chair at a British university-level institution.
-She was a proud Socialist and member of the Fabian society, active in various suffrage campaigns, and received an OBE for her efforts coordinating Reading's refugee programme during the Second World War.
+She was a socialist and member of the Fabian Society, active in various suffrage campaigns, and received an OBE for her efforts coordinating Reading's refugee programme during the Second World War.

 Birth, childhood, and family life

 Edith Julia Morley was born at 25 Craven Hill Gardens, Bayswater, central London, in 1875.
 The house belonged to her grandmother, and the family rented it from her.
 Morley was the fourth of six children to her mother Leah Reyser (1840-1926) and her father Alexander Morley (d.
 1915), a surgeon-dentist.
-She describes her oldest brother as 'an invalid'.
+She describes her oldest brother as "an invalid".
 There were twenty-five years between the eldest and the youngest children.

 She recalled in her memoir that she had not liked being a girl, being impatient of the restrictions placed on her activities by Victorian notions of decorum, such as wearing gloves and a veil to preserve her complexion.

-The family home had nine bedrooms, and on Morley's 'coming-out dance' comfortably accommodated 250 people.
+The family home had nine bedrooms, and on Morley's "coming-out dance" comfortably accommodated 250 people.
 The family had a telephone installed in 1903 or 1904, which Morley notes was earlier than most of their friends.